ferrannadeu/IgCaller/README.md

 ### Other notes

 An R script to help the study of mutational signatures in CLL is available under the "Mutational_signature_analysis_in_CLL" folder.
 This script aims to determine the presence/absence of non-canonical AID mutations (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.

+### Citation

+If you use IgCaller, please cite:

+Nadeu, F., Mas-de-les-Valls, R., Navarro, A. et al. IgCaller for reconstructing immunoglobulin gene rearrangements and oncogenic translocations from whole-genome sequencing in lymphoid neoplasms.
+Nature Communications 11, 3390 (2020). https://doi.org/10.1038/s41467-020-17095-7.

 ### Bugs, comments and improvements